Observer3510/lab-5/README.md

 ### Jia Yi's Story

-Clair wants to check how much she’s spent that month.
+As a student, Clair wants to check how much she’s spent that month so she can plan for the next month.

 She logs into SpendSmart and looks at her spending on the dashboard.
 She decides that she’s been spending too much on eating out so she asks the AI assistant to create a budgeting plan that lowers her expenses on food.